Skip to article frontmatterSkip to article content

 f"range [{float(shift_100.min()):.2f}, {float(shift_100.max()):.2f}] °C")

-print(" (spatial spread is new; nb 01 had zero spread here)")
+print(" (spatial spread is the new feature; nb 01 had zero spread here)")

 fig, axes = plt.subplots(2, 2, figsize=(15, 13), subplot_kw={"projection": ccrs.PlateCarree()})